4-3is4-me/Microbit-File-Manager/README.md

 # Microbit File Manager

-A GUI file manager for the microbit with the MicroPython runtime. __Only tested with Microbit V1.__
+A GUI file manager for Linux based OS for the microbit with the MicroPython runtime. __Only tested with Microbit V1.__

 I was unable to find a file manager to suit my needs, so I created one.